Lemon-Framework/Lemon/src/Lemon/Kernel/README.md

 # Lemon Kernel

-This Unit contains Container and Lifecycle, main parts of Lemon.
+This Unit contains Container and Application, main parts of Lemon.

 ## Container